MEET THE COACHING STAFF...

-Whitnee Johnson is in her first season as an assistant gymnastics coach at Utah State.
-She is the head vault coach for the Aggies and will also assist on floor during the 2019-20 season.
+Erik Lewis is in his second season as an assistant gymnastics coach at Utah State.
+He is the head bars coach for the Aggies and will also assist on floor during the 2019-20 season.

-Lewis comes to Utah State after spending the past year as the program director for Roswell Gymnastics in Roswell, Ga.
+Lewis came to Utah State after spending the previous year as the program director for Roswell Gymnastics in Roswell, Ga.
 Not only did Lewis coach level 5-10 men’s and women’s teams, and NCAA gymnasts, he also developed budgets and allocated funds, led recruiting efforts, and planned and directed meets hosted by Roswell Gymnastics.